Mmokhtar/AgilePracticalExam/README.md

         - Mohamed Ashraf
     - Story: As a miner, I would like to have GPU-based mining software to mine more TACoins in less time and with less power-consumption. [`60 Story Points`]
         - Mazen Mostafa
+        - Ahmed Salah
         - Mostafa Lotfy
     - Story: As a trader, I would like to exchange TACoins and tokens directly through the blockchain network to ensure I cannot be scammed through another website. [`80 Story Points`]
         - Ahmed Bakry
         - Omar Yehia
     - Story: As a trader, I would like to know how transfers are safe and secure so that I can buy a lot TACoins with low risk. [`30 Story Points`]
         - Mazen Mostafa
-        - Ahmed Salama
+        - Kareem Ayman

 ### Product Backlog Rationale
 The items in the product backlog are ordered according to the value given to stakeholders.
 This value is decided according to how much it makes the cryptocurrency usable for the real-life use cases of the coin.
 For example, TACoins themselves are more important than tokens because the exchange of money is more common in real life than the exchange of commodities.
 Moreover, exchanging commodities for money (TACoin) is prioritized because it is more common than exchanging them with other commodities, so that is also prioritized.

 Things to note:
  - The sprint size is initially 2 weeks
- - The average story-points per sprint is 80 story points
+ - The average story-points per sprint is 90 story points
- - A story must be at max 40 story points before going into a sprint
+ - A story must be at max 30 story points before going into a sprint
  - Epics are sized anywhere from 100 to XXL, and do not follow the fibonacci sequence (can be in any range between 100 and 200)

 Story points are estimated in a modified fibonacci sequence, then in the form of T-shirt sizes as follows: